-Solent Transport (a partnership of Portsmouth, Hampshire, Southampton and Isle of Wight Councils) has been awarded £2.4m to deliver a bike share project within the £28m Future Transport Zone Programme, funded by the Department for Transport (DfT).
-Solent Bike Share will deploy bikes for use by the general public on a rental basis.
+Solent Transport (a partnership of Portsmouth, Hampshire, Southampton and Isle of Wight Councils) was awarded £2.4m to deliver a bike share project within the £28m Future Transport Zone Programme, funded by the Department for Transport (DfT).
+The scheme, "Beryl Bikes by Breeze", deploys bikes for use by the general public on a rental basis.
 The scheme helps the delivery of local transport plans and will assist with the long term COVID-19 recovery.

-The scheme will be publicly accessible to all residents and visitors in Southampton, Portsmouth and the Isle of Wight.
-It will offer a mix of pedal bikes and e-bikes, plus a limited number of cargo bikes at key locations, and will initially be launched in the three LTA areas' administrative boundaries.
-The Portsmouth scheme will comprise of an entirely physically docked parking solution.
+The scheme is publicly accessible to all residents and visitors in Southampton, Portsmouth and the Isle of Wight.
+It offers a mix of pedal bikes and e-bikes, and a limited number of cargo bikes will be added at key locations.
+The scheme initially launched in the three LTA areas' administrative boundaries, and the Portsmouth scheme comprises an entirely physically docked parking solution.